 At pre-commitment, the Alameda County Probation Department routinely completes a YLS-CMI 2 to assist the Court in making determinations about care and placement.
 The YLS/CMI is a validated assessment tool developed to estimate the level of risk for recidivism but its most effective use is to identify needs across a broad array of life that can be targeted by services and addressed in the Individual Rehabilitation Plan.
-One static and seven dynamic risk/need domains are assessed by the YLS.
-The domains that relate to youth needs include Family

-Thomas A. Loughran and Joan Reid, "A Longitudinal Investigation of Trauma Exposure, Retraumatization, and Post-Traumatic Stress of Justice-Involved Adolescents," Final report to the National Institute of Justice, grant number 2016-MU-MU-0070, August 2018, NCJ 252015.
-Thomas A. Loughran and Joan Reid, "A Longitudinal Investigation of Trauma Exposure,
+37 Thomas A. Loughran and Joan Reid, "A Longitudinal Investigation of Trauma Exposure, Retraumatization, and Post-Traumatic Stress of Justice-Involved Adolescents," Final report to the National Institute of Justice, grant number 2016-MU-MU-0070, August 2018, NCJ 252015.